 The experimental plot was clay loamy soil, slightly alkaline in reaction, medium organic carbon, low available nitrogen, high available phosphorus and medium available potassium, respectively.

 The experiment was laid out in a split-plot design during kharif 2023-24 and 2024-25.
-The main plot treatments consisted of high density cotton spacings in paired row pigeonpea viz., M1: Paired row of Pigeonpea intercropped with high density planting of cotton at 60 cm x 15 cm (1,11,111 plants ha-1),
+The main plot treatments consisted of high density cotton spacings in paired row pigeonpea, as follows:

+M1: Paired row of Pigeonpea intercropped with high density planting of cotton at 60 cm x 15 cm (1,11,111 plants ha-1),

 M2: Paired row of Pigeonpea intercropped with high density planting of cotton at 75 cm x 20 cm (66,666 plants ha-1),

-M3: Paired row of Pigeonpea intercropped with normal planting of cotton at 100 cm x 15 cm (66, 666 plants ha-1) and sub plot treatments were consists of growth regulators and nitrogen management (S1: 100% RDN + Mepiquat chloride 50 ppm at square initiation, peak square formation and flowering stage,
+M3: Paired row of Pigeonpea intercropped with normal planting of cotton at 100 cm x 15 cm (66, 666 plants ha-1).

+The subplot treatments comprised growth regulators and nitrogen management:

+(S1: 100% RDN + Mepiquat chloride 50 ppm at square initiation, peak square formation and flowering stage,

 S2: 100% RDN + Mepiquat chloride 50 ppm at square formation and flowering stage,

-S3: 125% RDN + Mepiquat chloride 50 ppm at square formation and flowering stage,S4:100% RDN + Cycocel 60 ppm at square initiation, peak square formation and flowering stage,
+S3: 125% RDN + Mepiquat chloride 50 ppm at square formation and flowering stage,-

+S4:100% RDN + Cycocel 60 ppm at square initiation, peak square formation and flowering stage,

 S5:100% RDN + Cycocel 60 ppm at square formation and flowering stage,

-S6: 125% RDN + Cycocel 60 ppm at square formation and flowering stage are replicated thrice.
+S6: 125% RDN + Cycocel 60 ppm at square formation and flowering stage.
+All the treatments were replicated three times.

 ADB-39 cotton variety and TDRG 59 pigeonpea variety were selected for the experiment and sown by dibbling at different spacings of high-density cotton.
 First paired row of pigeonpea was sown with spacing of 45 cm and the space between the two paired rows of pigeonpea was 3 metres and in between the two paired rows of pigeonpea, 60 cm x 15 cm (5 rows of high density cotton), 75 cm x 20 cm (4 rows of high density cotton), and 100 cm x 15 cm (3 rows of high-density cotton) of high density cotton were grown during both years of the experiment.
-Concerning growth regulators and nitrogen management, Mepiquat chloride 50 ppm and Cycocel 60 ppm was sprayed at square initiation, peak square formation and flowering stage along with application of 100% Recommended dose of nitrogen (RDN) @ 120:60:60 were applied as per framed treatments, in four equal splits (20, 40, 60 and 80 DAS) while, entire Phosphorus as basal.
-125% RDN of 150:60:60 kg NPK ha-1 was applied as per treatments in four equal splits (20, 40, 60 and 80 DAS) and phosphorus is applied as basal dose, and potassium is applied along with urea.
+Concerning growth regulators and nitrogen management, Mepiquat chloride 50 ppm and Cycocel (60 ppm) was sprayed at square initiation, peak square formation and flowering stage along with application of 100%.
+The recommended dose of nitrogen (RDN) @ 120:60:60 were applied as per framed treatments, in four equal splits (20, 40, 60 and 80 DAS) while, the entire Phosphorus as basal.
+125% RDN of 150:60:60 kg NPK ha-1 was applied as per treatments in four equal splits (20, 40, 60 and 80 DAS) and phosphorus was applied as basal dose, and potassium was applied along with urea.
 Recommended dose of fertilizers (RDF) of pigeonpea is 20:50:00 NPK kg ha-1.
-Pigeonpea RDF of 20 kg of N and 50 kg of P2O5 were applied as urea and single super phosphate respectively as basal dose to the all the plots of pigeonpea as per treatments.
+Pigeonpea RDF of 20 kg of N and 50 kg of P2O5 were applied as urea and single super phosphate, respectively as basal dose to the all the plots of pigeonpea as per treatments.
 Weeds were controlled by spraying pre-emergence herbicide, pendimethalin @ 0.75 kg a.i. ha-1 second day of sowing followed by manual weeding at 40 and 70 DAS during both years of study (kharif, 2023-24 and 2024-25).
-The incidence of sucking pests was controlled by spraying Fipronil 5% SC @ 4 ml lit-1.
-Later stages Imidacloprid @ 0.45 ml L-1.
+The incidence of sucking pests was controlled by spraying Fipronil 5% SC at 4 ml lit-1.
+Later stages, Imidacloprid @ 0.45 ml L-1.
 To check the incidence of bollworms (Pectinophora gossipella), spraying was done with Chlorantraniliprole (10%) + Lambdacyhalothrin 5% ZC @ 0.5 ml lit-1 at boll development stage in 2023-24.
 Emamectin benzoate 5 % SG @ 0.5 g L-1 was sprayed against bollworms at 105 DAS and 120 DAS in 2024-25.

 STATISTICAL ANALYSIS